Milk Street Precision Peeler

 Most peelers do a lousy job.
 The blades are made of inferior steel so they do not peel easily and the peel itself is often too thick.
 The blades dull over time so you have to throw it out.
 Many designs have uncomfortable handles or the handles are awkward since they are not aligned properly with the blade.
 And when it comes to thick, tough skins such as butternut squash, you might as well give up before you start.
 That is why we just redesigned the peeler, using top-grade 420 stainless steel for the replaceable blade (why don’t all peelers have replaceable blades?) and a handle that is big enough for a firm, easy grip.
 Try it just once and you will find that it peels like cutting through butter.
 It’s that good!

-With three unique blade edges, this compact version of the popular Seseragi bread knife from Suncraft combines the function of two knives in one—slicing through everything from delicate fruit to sturdy loaves with ease.
+Featured in the New York Times Front Burner - with three unique blade edges, this compact version of the popular Seseragi bread knife from Suncraft combines the function of two knives in one—slicing through everything from delicate fruit to sturdy loaves with ease.
 The blade is 5.5 inches, perfect for smaller tasks that larger serrated knives are too clunky for, like slicing through bagels, tomatoes, pastries and salumi.
 The knife’s unique “wavy” serrations, with two different sized teeth, slice cleanly through everything: the larger waves make easy work of crunchy, rustic outer crusts, while the tighter, smaller teeth slip through the inner crumb (or delicate foods like soft sandwich breads or juicy fruit).
 The knife features a small length of straight blade at the tip to slice through stubborn areas, like a bit of bread crust or melon rind that just needs one last pass to break through.
 Plus, the handle is specifically designed for a comfortable grip, with a slight curve to it so it fills the palm.
 And the blade comes with a handy plastic sheath for safe storage, so it protects the tip and your hands when reaching into a cluttered drawer.

 The serrated Milk Street Kitchin-tan utility knife will be the most useful knife in your kitchen.
 It’s a pinch-hitting wonder that spans the gap between a chef’s knife and paring knife.
 It’s long enough for many big tasks, but small enough for detail work.
 We’ve taken the proven shape and functionality of the Kitchin-tan and added a maintenance-free serrated edge.
 The grippy razor teeth effortlessly slice though anything and everything: thick-skinned tomatoes and peppers, fibrous broccoli stems and asparagus stalks, rubbery citrus peels.
 You’ll be amazed at how often you use this knife.